mohimenulislam/Ansible/Introduction to Ansible /Introduction to Ansible.md

     # -m: module
 ```

 #### By default, Ansible tries key-based authentication.
-If `PermitRootLogin no` is set on managed nodes, Ansible will not be able to log in as root via SSH.
+If public & private key is not generated & if `PermitRootLogin no` is set on managed nodes, Ansible will not be able to log in as root via SSH.
 ```bash
 vi /etc/ssh/sshd_config.d/01-permitrootlogin.conf
     PermitRootLogin no